Port Jefferson Station, New York

 • Quiet residential streets

-• Convenient shopping plazas
+• Convenient shopping plazas and service businesses

-• Access to healthcare, schools, and parks
+• Good access to healthcare, schools, and everyday amenities

 Transportation and Accessibility